davidfraser/harmonihue/README.md

 ------------

 Compiling the book requires:
-* Python 2, and the following Python modules (the correct list is in `requirements.txt`):
+* Python 3.x, and the following Python modules (the correct list is in `requirements.txt`):
   - `genshi`
   - `matplotlib` (with a backend that can produce image files)
   - `mplot_toolkits.mplot3d` (part of `matplotlib`)
   - `numpy`
   - `decorator`
   - `colormath`
+  - `grapefruit` (needs a fork of the main project to support Python 3)
-* Lilypond 2.18.x for rendering sheet music
+* Lilypond 2.22.x for rendering sheet music (2.24.x has an issue currently)
 * Inkscape for converting SVG (vector) images to PNG (rendered)
 * Make for running the process